Tips for Guided Tours of Los Angeles and Hollywood

 Kids on a Guided Tour

 Unfortunately, small children are likely to become bored on a guided tour.
 They will probably enjoy the stop at Mulholland Drive to view the city, but they are less likely to be interested in driving past Rodeo Drive, Sunset Strip, and celebrity homes, to name a few.
 One option is to bring a travel game or doodle board to keep your child entertained during the tour.
-Although you will be paying a fare for the child to sit there play a game, it's probably less expensive than hiring a babysitter to watch them at the hotel.
+Although you'll be paying a fare for the child to sit there play a game, it's probably less expensive than hiring a babysitter to watch them at the hotel.
 Plus you (and other tourists) are less likely to enjoy the tour if your kids are restless.

 You know your child best, but a 2-3 hour tour will test the patience of most toddlers and young children.
 At the end of a 5-6 hour tour, they will probably be miserable.